Healthcare UX

 • Fewer delays or mistakes

-Investing in staff UX is a shortcut to improving patient experience scores.
+Investing in staff UX is a shortcut to improving patient satisfaction and overall healthcare quality.

 6. Redesign feedback loops, not just surveys